department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 [See if you’re eligible for a memorial item and learn how to apply](/burials-memorials/memorial-items/headstones-markers-medallions/)

-## What does a headstone look like?
+## What does a government headstone look like?

-A headstone is a piece of upright stone that is specially carved and inscribed.
+A headstone stands upright and is specially carved and inscribed with details about the deceased.

 - **Dimensions:** 42 inches tall by 13 inches wide by 4 inches thick
 - **Weight:** About 230 pounds
 - **Material:** Marble or granite
-- **Color:** The stone color will vary.
+- **Color:** The color of the granite varies.
 The marble may have light to medium veining (lines).

 [See an example of an upright marble headstone](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)